tripleadev/tripleai/README.md

 # TripleAI

-TripleAI is the automated helper for the official TripleA Development Discord Server.
+The TripleAI bot is a virtual automated helper created to help manage and assist the users of the official TripleA Development Discord Server.

 Made by ejer#9484